mcglinnlab/website/content/people/nathan-baker.md

 +++

 Nathan is interested in fish biodiversity.
+He graduated with his master's from the GPMB program in 2018.